uc-wu/ML-final-project/README.md

 This repo contains the code for our project.

 Emobot is a useful chatbot designed for use on Discord, featuring three main functions.
-* The first and second functionalities assist in generating trendy text, utilizing the Albert model for training.
+* The first and second functionalities assist in generating trendy text and auto emoji reply, utilizing the Albert model for training.
 * The third function aids in automatic responses, trained using the GPT-2 model.
 ### Function 1 2&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;            Function3
 <table>